matteoramazzotti/FAStools/README.md

 FAStools does not use perl modules but sometimes makes extensive use of basic linux shell commands.

+AS a distinctive trait, FAStools script names will always begin with the capital FAS prefix.
+This is useful for localizing the scripts if users store them in PATH.

 Each script has its own mini-help available by an no-option run.